Core i18n Architecture & Locale Negotiation

 Currency & Financial Localization

-For transactional interfaces, integrating Currency & Financial Localization ensures accurate rounding, symbol placement, and regulatory compliance across markets.
-Payment gateway routing must align with locale-specific tax calculation hooks and decimal separator conventions.
+For transactional interfaces, the Intl.NumberFormat style: 'currency' option handles accurate symbol placement and decimal conventions per locale.
+Payment gateway routing must align with locale-specific tax calculation hooks.

 // config/paymentLocaleMap.ts